zextras/tech-doc/source/carbonio/install/scenarios/ansible.rst

 Section :ref:`roles-installation` reviews all the roles that make up
 |product| and the tasks required to successfully complete the
 installation.

 To make the installation process easier and faster, this section introduces an alternative installation method based on Ansible Galaxy, an `Ansible playbook
 <https://docs.ansible.com/ansible/latest/index.html>`_, and an Ansible
 *inventory file* .

 .. note:: Ansible is free software that allows you to automate the configuration and management procedures on Unix-like and Windows systems.

-Ansible will read an `inventory file` containing the Nodes on which to install the various Roles and automatically execute on the selected Nodes all the necessary task.
+Ansible will read an `inventory file` containing a list of the Nodes on which to install the various Roles and automatically execute on the proper Node all the necessary tasks.

 Once the Control Node (see Section :ref:`ansible-setup` below) has been properly set up according the directions in the remainder, the